 Step 5: Stain or paint the kitchen cabinet.

-If you’re aiming for a contemporary look for your red oak cabinets, it is best to go for neutral to cool grays for your wall paint as it balances the overwhelming rich brown and reddish colors.
+If you’re aiming for a contemporary look for your red-toned cabinets, it is best to go for neutral to cool grays for your wall paint as it balances the overwhelming rich brown and reddish colors

 For a more balanced look, a two-tone kitchen is a great option while using contrast.
-Green or olive backdrops from your red oak cabinets is an interesting mix.
+Green or olive backdrops for your red-hued cabinetry are an interesting mix.
 You may also follow a varying color scheme to create that depth and distinction of areas while maintaining a harmonious setting.

 Color Scheme 1: